Peranandan/Cloud-computing-project-/README.md

- Cloud-Based ML Model Deployment
+ Project: Cloud-Based ML Model Deployment

-Objective
+Objective:
 Train and deploy an ML model via AWS SageMaker, expose it through a REST API, and monitor performance using AWS CloudWatc